devveteran/nest-crud/README.md

 3. GET /api/user/{userId}/avatar
 4. DELETE /api/user/{userId}/avatar

-# Wat hasn't been done
-I didn't cover all the test cases from shortage of time.:)

 # How to run/test

 As the program gets running, it'll be listening to 3000 port.